Two Short Nights Film Festival Winners Announced

 Project: A Village With A View

 Following the festival's Live Pitch event, the South West Documentary Commission was awarded to filmmaker Joe Inman.
-His project, A Village With A View, looks at the housing crisis facing the Cornish community of Freathy.
+His project, A Village With A View, looks at the housing crisis facing a coastal Cornish community.
 We look forward to sharing more updates as the project develops.

 This year's festival awards were created by artist Scotty Gillespie.
 You can find out more about the creation of these awards here >>